mdjmplugin/mobile-dj-manager/readme.txt

 </ul>

 == Upgrade Notice ==
-= 1.2.7.4 =
+= 1.2.7.5 =
-Resolves a few bugs which have been around for too long.
+Minor update with some bug fixes and small additions.
 Version 1.3 is pending with new features.